-Root Canal Therapy – El Reno, OK
+Root Canal Treatment El Reno

-Making Terrible Toothaches Disappear
+We Make Terrible Toothaches Disappear

 Reasons for a Root Canal

 Each one of your teeth has a small amount of soft tissue called the pulp, which contains numerous blood vessels as well as a delicate nerve (this is why you can feel your teeth even though they are bony structures).
-Whether due to an untreated cavity or crack in the enamel, this pulp can sometimes become exposed to bacteria and develop an infection, causing swelling and pressure to build up inside the tooth that is quite unpleasant.
+Whether due to an untreated cavity or crack in the enamel, this pulp can sometimes become exposed to bacteria and develop an infection, causing swelling and pressure to build up inside the tooth, which is quite unpleasant.
 In this situation, the best way to remove the infection and make sure it doesn’t come back involves root canal therapy.

 The Root Canal Procedure